ouster/PDODblibBundle/README.md

 Doctrine 2 does support any method of connecting to SQL Server on a Linux box.

 This git repo and instructions are for using the Microsoft Linux native driver and are based on the instructions for freeTDS driver
-here: [https://github.com/LeaseWeb/LswDoctrinePdoDblib] thanks to Maurits van der Schee!
+here: https://github.com/LeaseWeb/LswDoctrinePdoDblib thanks to Maurits van der Schee!
+And I found this blog entry very useful: http://blog.afoolishmanifesto.com/archives/1855

 This bundle requires the following accessible from PHP extension directory: